As a local health department we are responsible for rabies surveillance, prevention and control. Our activities include:

-Rabies is a virus that attacks the nervous system and ultimately causes death.
+Rabies is a virus that attacks the nervous system and if untreated, leads to death.

 Only mammals (including people) can get rabies.

-Livestock – cattle, horses, goat, sheep, swine, etc. can get rabies.
+Livestock including cattle, horses, goat, sheep and swine, can also get rabies.

-Rodents (such as mice, squirrels, chipmunks and rats) and rabbits rarely get rabies.
+Small rodents like mice, squirrels, chipmunks, rats and rabbits rarely get rabies.

 Reptiles and amphibians don’t get rabies.

-Exposure to rabies most typically occurs through the bite of an infected animal.
+Exposure to the rabies virus most often happens by an infected animal biting another animal.